Representation stability in link homology

 Question: Does Khovanov homology exhibit representation stability with respect to cabling?

-Given a knot $K$ in the 3-sphere, we denote by $$\mathit{Kh}^{i,j}(K)$$ its Khovanov homology in homological grading $i$ and quantum grading $j$.
+Given a framed knot $K$ in the 3-sphere, we denote by $$\mathit{Kh}^{i,j}(K)$$ its Khovanov homology in homological grading $i$ and quantum grading $j$.
 Let $K_{n}$ be the $n$-cable of the knot.
 Grigsby-Licata-Wehrli associate to each braid $\beta \in B_n$, a link cobordism in $S^3 \times I$, $$\Sigma_\beta: K_{n} \to K_{n},$$ and prove that the induced map on Khovanov homology depends only on the permutation associated with $\beta$.
 In this way, each element $\sigma \in S_n$ gives rise to an automorphism $$\Phi_\sigma: \mathit{Kh}^{i,j}(K_n) \to \mathit{Kh}^{i,j}(K_n),$$ which turns the Khovanov homology of the $n$-cable in each bigrading into an $S_n$-representation.
-The dimensions of the vector spaces $\mathit{Kh}^{i,j}(K_n)$ are unbounded as $n \to \infty$.
-But the question is asking whether the decomposition of $\mathit{Kh}^{i,j}(K_n)$ into irreducible $S_n$-representations stabilizes as $n \to \infty$, in the sense of Church-Farb.

 Church-Farb first discovered this "representation stability" phenomenon in the cohomology of the configuration spaces $\mathrm{Conf}_n(\mathbb{C})$ of $n$ points in the complex plane as $n \to \infty$.
 Representation stability turns out to be quite ubiquitous and has been an important area of exploration over the last decade, but it does not yet seem to have been explored in the setting of link homology theories (Khovanov homology, knot Floer homology).

 Church-Ellenberg-Farb introduced the notion of FI-modules in order to unify and explain the various representation stability phenomena observed in nature.
-In brief, an FI-module $V$ is a sequence of vector spaces with linear maps between them, $$\dots \to V_m \to V_{m+1} \to V_{m+2} \to \dots$$ where each $V_m$ is an $S_m$-representation and the maps between these vector spaces are equivariant in a natural sense.
-This FI-module is said to be finitely generated if there is a finite set $S \subset \sqcup_m V_m$ such that no proper sub-FI-module of $V$ contains $S$.
+An FI-module $V$ is, roughly, a sequence of vector spaces with linear maps between them, $$\dots \to V_m \to V_{m+1} \to V_{m+2} \to \dots$$ where each $V_m$ is an $S_m$-representation and the maps between these vector spaces are equivariant in a natural sense (this is actually what's called a consistent sequence in Church-Farb; these can be promoted to FI-modules under a mild additional hypothesis).
+An FI-module is finitely generated if there is a finite set $S \subset \sqcup_m V_m$ such that no proper sub-FI-module of $V$ contains $S$.
 They then prove that the vector spaces $V_m$ in the FI-module form a representation stable sequence if and only if $V$ is finitely generated.

-Finally, we remark that the question at the top may have relevance for understanding the structure of the ($N=2$) skein lasagna module of Morrison-Walker-Wedrich, which assigns a group to a 4-manifold with a (possibly empty) link in its boundary.
-Manolescu-Neithalath proved that the skein module of a 2-handlebody, obtained from the 4-ball by attaching 2-handles along a link in the 3-sphere, can be interpreted via the Khovanov homology groups of cables of the link components (though the strands in these cables are not oriented coherently), modulo relations involving the braid group action above as well as (versions of) the maps $\mathit{Kh}(K_n) \to \mathit{Kh}(K_{n+2})$ above.
+Finally, we remark that these kinds of questions are loosely related to the structure of the ($N=2$) skein lasagna module of Morrison-Walker-Wedrich, which assigns a group to a 4-manifold with a (possibly empty) link in its boundary.
+Manolescu-Neithalath proved that the skein module of a 2-handlebody, obtained from the 4-ball by attaching 2-handles along a link in the 3-sphere, can be interpreted via the Khovanov homology groups of cables of the link components, modulo relations involving the braid group action above as well as the maps $\mathit{Kh}(K_n) \to \mathit{Kh}(K_{n+2})$ above.

 Comments